ekweible/dotfiles/README.md

 - selecting a dotfiles profile from available profiles
 - generating dotfiles from templates as necessary
 - symlinking dotfiles to the home directory (`~/`)
+- initializing and updating git submodules used by this dotfiles setup
 - updating brew, tapping brew repos, installing/upgrading brew formulae/casks
 - importing GPG keys
-- creating and syncing git workspaces (TODO)
+- creating and syncing git workspaces
 - configuring some iTerm2 and system settings
 - installing fonts
-- installing/updating powerlevel9k oh-my-zsh theme
 - changing the user shell to `zsh`
-- opening download links for all non-casked applications (TODO)
+- opening download links for all non-casked applications

 _TODO: insert gif_